-Flash Player is a free browser plug-in that is used across the BBC website for playing videos, animations and games.
-Find out here how to install the Flash Player plug-in on Internet Explorer for Windows.
+Adobe Reader is a free piece of software and browser plug-in that is used for viewing specially formatted documents.
+Find out here how to install the Adobe Reader software and plug-in on Internet Explorer for Windows.

 Not your web browser?
-Go back to the Flash Player plug-in page to select your browser.
+Go back to the Adobe Reader plug-in page to select your browser.

-Clicking the 'Download' link at the end of this guide automatically takes you to the Flash download page.
+Clicking the 'Download' link at the end of this guide automatically takes you to the Reader download page.

-The first page asks if you would like to install Flash.
-It also asks if you would like to install an extra browser toolbar from Google with Flash.
+The first page asks if you would like to install Reader.
+It also asks if you would like to install an extra browser toolbar from Google with Reader.
 If you do not want this, make sure the 'Also Install' check box is empty.

 2. You may need extra components